yychern/yes-helmet/README.md

 *Software Development*: Machine-learning helmet-detecting mobile application, gamification and incentivize users to wear the helmet.
 *Behavioural Change*: Market research, data collection, and social media campaigns in partnership with IO and NGO.

+**Theory of Change**:
+The theory of change of project yes helmet is to achieve the long-term outcome of reducing the mortality rate for bicycle-related accidents with helmet wearing, through the short-term outcome of raising awareness, induce behavioral change by encouraging a habit of wearing a helmet, and create a social trend of wearing a helmet.

+The activities proposed are through a gamified mobile application that embodies machine learning and image classification to identify selfie images that contain bicycle helmets.
+Users of the mobile application will earn points and get rewards.
+Another activity proposed is to use the same application to unlock an NFC or Bluetooth bicycle lock by taking a selfie, a verified selfie with a helmet could unlock a bicycle.
+The third activity proposed to include a social media campaign in collaboration with NGO or International Organization, to mobilize social media users and create a social trend of wearing the helmet.

+The expected output of the projects is the number of users using the application and number of participants in the social media campaign.
+The input of the project are the works that we have done before and during the summer school, which include an online survey, on-site interview, exploration of partnership, programming of application, and documentation.

+The envisioned ideal business model for the mobile application is to partner with the existing bicycle sharing service provider, as well as ethical FMCG business and F&B franchise to provide incentives to users in the form of vouchers.

 **Resources Needed/ Advices Needed**:
 Advices from game design expert and behavioral change expert.
 Access to bicyclists community in different cities, access to bicycle-sharing community in different cities.